-My childhood was spent in the north east of England, on the edge of a town with a factory and industrial units at the end of the street.
-Having freedom to wander the local countryside gave me an acute appreciation of urban, suburban and rural landscapes and the different value placed on each.
-Lately, through a passion for ornithology, I have explored the habitats that are so important to our birds.
+Clare grew up in the north east of England, on the edge of a town with a factory and industrial units at the end of the street.
+This environment gave her an equal appreciation of urban, industrial and rural.
+They were all 'home'.

 Uniting these disparate landscapes is Clare's passion for colour as a means of transforming the everyday into something of wonder and adventure.